 Policy facilities are advances that policyholders have taken against the value of their policies.
-They are valued at the face value of the amounts that were borrowed, since this reflects the amount that customers will repay, or the amount that redemption amounts will be reduced by.
+They are valued at the face value of the amounts that were borrowed, since this reflects the amount that customers will repay, or the reduction applied on redemption.